Share this post on:

 They are without peers as masters of ceremonies, able to speak publicly with ease and confidence.
 And they are outstanding hosts or hostesses, knowing everyone by name and seemingly aware of what everyone’s been doing.

-Providers love to entertain and are always concerned about the needs of their guests, wanting to make sure that all are involved and provided for.
+Providers love to entertain and are always concerned about their guests’ needs, wanting to ensure that everyone is involved and provided for.

 Friendly, outgoing, neighborly – in a word, Providers are gregarious, so much so that they can become restless when isolated from people.